Policy

 This situation may be compensable as an injury claim.

-injured worker has an allowed occupational disease claim for right carpal
+IW has an allowed occupational disease claim for right carpal tunnel.
+The IW

-tunnel.
-The injured worker has surgery, returns to work and carpal tunnel
+has surgery, returns to work and carpal tunnel syndrome has resolved.

 disease.

-to Aggravation and Substantial Aggravation of a Pre-Existing
+and Substantial Aggravation of a Pre-Existing Condition policy for

 1. It is the

-policy of BWC to require an injured worker to provide:
+policy of BWC to require an IW to provide:

 a.
 Medical